What is a hysteroscopy?

 If your results were not normal, it may mean one of the following conditions:

-• Fibroids, polyps, or other abnormal growths were found.
+- Fibroids, polyps, or other abnormal growths were found.
 Your provider may be able to remove these growths during the procedure.
-He or she may also take a sample of the growths for further testing.
+They may also take a biopsy, a tissue sample of the growths, for further testing.

 Is there anything else I need to know about a hysteroscopy?

-A hysteroscopy is not recommended for women with cervical cancer or pelvic inflammatory disease.
+A hysteroscopy is not recommended for people who are pregnant or who have cervical cancer or pelvic inflammatory disease.

 References